ChrisTitusTech/website/content/posts/2022/vim-the-ultimate-editor.md

 ## Learning the basics

 Now that you can actually function inside of vim, you might be thinking...
-"How in the hell do elite programs use this damn program so fast?".
+"How in the hell do elite programmers use this damn program so fast?".

 Movement and muscle memory are the biggest things with vim.
 It's not just knowing the keys, but using them without thinking.
 This may seem impossible, but the more you practice the better you will get.